hrmoncada/MPAS-Performance-Plotting/README.md

 # MPAS-Performance-Plotting
-This is a control version private repository for the development and sharing (public, no available) .
-The python code store in this repository read the outputs from MPAS testcase which were executed on differents HPC cluster.
-The outputs have information about the layer subroutine performance
+This is a control version repository for the development and sharing (public, no available).
+The python code search, read and extract the information from the MPAS test case outputs.
+MPAS was executed on different HPC clusters to collect data.
+The outputs files have information about the layer subroutine performance.

 ## Table of Contents
 - [Layer performance evaluation](#Layer-performance-evaluation)